v-loves-avocados/black-friday/README.md

 Imagine the transformed input data is transformed into a u (# of users) * i (# of tems) matrix, with each cell listing the corresponding user's preference to the item.

-The goal of the model is to find one such huge matrix that shows the true preference of the users for each product.
-The measure of success is the difference between the new matrix that we find, and the input matrix.
+The goal of the model is to find one such huge matrix that shows the true preference of the users for each product. **The measure of success is the difference between the new matrix that we find, and the input matrix.
+In this project, we used root mean squared error (rmse) as a metric. **

 One "philosophy" in finding such as new matrix is to decompose the input matrix into two parts: